nitinanjankar/ssl_certificate_automated/README.md

 Role Name
 =========

-This role will perform the below tasks:

-1. Generate acme SSL certificates for domains provided (OpenShift/Any).
-2. Apply the generated SSL certificates to OpenShift ingress router to securely access it's Console and app routes.
+This role will ask the user whether to create a SSL certificates for OCP resources or not.
+And based on input will proceed further and create or skip the creation and implementation of SSL signed certificates.

 Requirements
 ------------